 Once again, it time to reach into the mailbag to pull out a handful of questions from you, my dear readers.
 I never know what I’ll find, but I can usually count on some questions having to do with issues of personal finance, others that zero-in on household quandaries and from time to time, some that are just plain weird.
 I usually set those aside.
 And who knows?
 Perhaps sometime soon, you’ll find an entire post devoted to weirdies from the mailbag.

-My pick for Best Inexpensive robot vacuum continues to be this Eufy RoboVac.
+A: My pick for Best Inexpensive robot vacuum continues to be this Eufy Anker RoboVac 30C.
 This is the Eufy robot I own and use continuously.
 It is really awesome.

-Because you have a dog that sheds (I don’t, so I cannot give personal experience here), this iRobot Roomba 614 deserves your consideration.
+Because you have a dog that sheds (I don’t, so I cannot give personal experience here, only the unsolicited reports I have received), this iRobot Roomba 614 deserves your consideration.
 It gets rave reviews from pet owners for its ability to pick up bagfuls of cat and dog hair.
-Just know that it is not as automatic or “robotic” as the Eufy.
+Just know that it is not as automatic or “robotic” as the Eufy Anker RoboVac 30C.

 Those are the two I recommend you consider and compare thoroughly.
 Hope that helps!